AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/get-started/integrate-ui-kit.md

 Before you start, make sure your development environment meets the following conditions:

-- Android Studio 4.0 and above
+- Android Studio 4.0 and above;
-- Gradle 4.10.x and above
+- Gradle 4.10.x and above;
-- targetVersion 26 and above
+- targetVersion 26 and above;
-- Android SDK API 21 and above
+- Android SDK API 21 and above;
-- JDK 11 and above
+- JDK 11 and above;
+- You have a valid Agora project with users and tokens generated.
+See [Enable and configure Chat](https://docs.agora.io/en/agora-chat/get-started/enable) and [Secure authentication with tokens](https://docs.agora.io/en/agora-chat/develop/authentication) for details.

 ## Integrate UIKIt